SundeepK/Splitter/README.md

 To use TextureMapper class, you must make sure that the original body was textured correcly before.
 With it's verticies mapping in the same order as it's texture coordinates.

 That's all there is to it.

+The test texture used in the main example and screenshot is taken from here http://www.isc.tamu.edu/~lewing/linux/index.html.